crypto-org-chain/cronos/testground/README.md

 ## Build Image

->  Prerequisites: nix, linux remote builder for macOS
+>  Prerequisites: nix, for macOS also need [linux remote builder](https://nix.dev/manual/nix/2.22/advanced-topics/distributed-builds.html)

 You can test with the prebuilt images in [github registry](https://github.com/crypto-org-chain/cronos/pkgs/container/cronos-testground), or build the image locally: